The gaming industry flourishes thanks to technological advancements in hardware, processing power, and visuals.

 What Is Ambient Occlusion?

 It considers different factors, such as the environment of the game and the position of the light source.
-It provides a realistic simulation of any objects that block the ambient light from different sources, adding realism to 3D video games by mimicking real-world light distribution.
+It provides a realistic simulation of any objects that block the ambient light from different sources, adding realism to 3D video games by mimicking genuine light distribution.

 Types Of Ambient Occlusion